dittonetwork/ethglobal-hackathon-interchain/script/CCIP/README.md

      - [Fuji Faucet](https://faucets.chain.link/fuji)

 5. **Executing the Main Script**:
-   - To run the "fetch, collect, and execute" script:
+   - To run the "fetch, collect, and execute" script (please update the address of the deployed diamond vault in the script):
      ```
      forge script script/CCIP/MainScript.s.sol -vvvv --rpc-url $FUJI_RPC_URL --with-gas-price 25000000000 --broadcast
      ```